Statistical topology of the streamlines of a two-dimensional flow: Results

-\paragraph*{Analyzing the trapped area}
+\subsection{Analyzing the trapped area}

-Consider a zero-mean-flow ensemble from which we draw a divergence-free 2D vector field $\vect v_1$, and a constant vector $\mu \hat{\vect v}_0$, which we add to our zero-mean field $\vect v_1$ to produce a biased random flow field $\vect v$.
-We will denote by $\vect \varphi_t$ the flow map induced by this field, and by $\varPhi =\varPhi_1 + \mu R_{\pi/2} \hat{\vect v}_0 \cdot \vect x$ the streamfunction associated with the flow.
-Here the operator $R_{\pi/2}$ means a rotation by $\pi/2$.
+Consider a zero-mean-flow ensemble from which we draw a divergence-free 2D vector field $\vect v_1$, and a constant vector $\mu \hat{\vect v}_0$, with $\hat{v}_0$ taken to be a unit vector in an arbitrary direction, so that $\mu$ represents the magnitude of the mean flow.
+We will add $\vect v_0$ to our zero-mean field $\vect v_1$ to produce a biased random flow field $\vect v$.
+It will be useful for our purposes to consider the streamfunction in addition to the underlying flow field, which is the function $\Phi$ defined by the relationship $\nabla \Phi = R_{\pi/2} \nabla v$, where $R_{\pi/2}$ is the $\pi/2$-rotation operator in the plane.
+The orbits of the flow field are associated with the level sets of this function, so the problem of studying the orbits can be reduced to the problem of studying the level sets of $\Phi$.
+For the biased random flow field described above, the streamfunction is given by $\Phi =\Phi_1 + \mu R_{\pi/2} \hat{\vect v}_0 \cdot \vect x$, where $\Phi_1$ is the streamfunction associated with the unbiased portion of the flow.
+We will define $\vect \varphi_t(\textbf{x})$ to be the trajectory of a particle at an initial position $\textbf{x}$ advected by the flow for a time $t$, i.e. the map defined such that $\partial_t \varphi_t(\textbf{x}) = \textbf{v}(\varphi_t(\textbf{x}))$.
 The central question we will be interested in is the following: how does the percentage of trapped area $a$ (\emph{i.e.}, the area that does not lie on an open, `escaping' trajectory) change as the magnitude of the mean velocity $\mu$ increases?

 We can leverage a relatively simple insight to obtain an upper bound on the trapped area.
 Consider a closed orbit $\partial B$ of the velocity, which represents the boundary of a trapped region $B$.
 The mean velocity in this area is